Souvik-Nayak/netflix-clone/README.md

     yarn test
     ```

 * Builds the app for production to the build folder and It correctly bundles React in production mode.
-Your app is ready to be deployed !
+Your app is ready to be deployed.

     ```sh
     yarn build